Portland Spring HVAC Maintenance Checklist

 Reserve a 20-point inspection in April before Portland’s early-June heat waves strain technician availability and parts supply.

-DIY Tasks vs Professional Service
+DIY Tasks vs Expert Repair

 DIY-Friendly Spring Tasks